OMerkel/pebble-samples/README.md

 __Pebble Decelerate Northern Hemisphere__
 * Decelerate your day with a less stressful time display
 * Exact time is shown by analog hour hand only.
-* Additional feature is the display of the current moon phase
+* Additional feature is the display of the current Moon phase

 _The Decelerate Northern Hemisphere watchface shows a single hour hand only.
 Midnight is on bottom of the clockface while Noon is indicated on top.